nmantani/FileInsight-plugins/README.md

 Please read [INSTALL.md](INSTALL.md) for details.
 **I strongly recommend automatic installation** because manual installation requires many steps.

-## Customization
-For the "Send to" plugin, please edit "plugins\Operations\Misc\send_to.json" to run your favorite programs.

 ## How to use
 Please click a category from the "Plugins" tab then select a plugin.